7 classic paranormal TV series with gifted characters

 — Blair Sandburg

-At first glance, Jim and Blair couldn't have been more different—one is a stoic cop and the other a free-spirited son of a hippie mother.
-Yet, their differences were the very foundation for a remarkable bond, forged through the roles of Sentinel and Guide.
+At first glance, Jim and Blair couldn’t be more different.
+One is a stoic cop and the other a free-spirited son of a hippie mother.
+Their differences forged a remarkable bond between Sentinel and Guide.

 Recommended article